St Columba's Catholic College: Telescope

 A feature of note is a radio telescope dish salvaged from the Paul Wild Observatory at Culgoora, west of Narrabri in 1997.
 This is one of a heliograph array of 96 13.7-m dishes that circled the present location of the Compact Array.
 The heliograph array imaged the Sun at 80 and 160 MHz with several discoveries to its credit before decommission.
+The telescope, as of late 2023, has been dismantled and removed from the grounds.

 Principals

 The following individuals have served as Principal: